StanislavYatsevich/Store_Sales/README.md

 ## Dataset description
 The dataset contains the information about the daily sales of Favorita stores located in Ecuador per day from January 2013 to August 2017.
 The whole data consists of several .csv files.

-– The train.csv file gives the info about the sales of a certain family of products('family') in a certain store('store_nbr') on a certain day('date') where the target variable 'sales' stands for the number of items(or number of kilos since some items are sold in fractional units, e.g. 2.5 kilos of cheese) of this family sold on this day.
+– The train.csv file gives the info about the sales of a certain family of products('family') in a certain store('store_nbr') on a certain day('date') where the target variable 'sales' stands for the number of item (or number of kilos since some items are sold in fractional units, e.g. 2.5 kilos of cheese) of this family sold on this day.
 Variable 'onpromotion' gives the total number of items in a product family that were being promoted at a store at a given date.
 This file contains the info from 1st January, 2013 to 15th August, 2017.

 – The test.csv file has the same info as train.csv except for the target variable 'sales'.
 The main challenge is to predict this variable on there days.
 This file contains the info from 16th to 31st August, 2017.